-A CAUTION: Do not operate the cooktop without all burner parts, drip pans (on some models) and grates in place.
+A CAUTION: Do not operate the cooktop without all burner parts, drip pans (if so equipped) and grates in place.

 NOTE: Do not lift the cooktop.
 Lifting the cooktop on sealed burner models can lead to damage and improper operation of the range.